jimsynz/wafer/README.md

 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at [https://hexdocs.pm/wafer](https://hexdocs.pm/wafer).

+## Gitlab Mirror

+This repository is mirrored [on Gitlab](https://gitlab.com/jimsy/wafer) from it's primary location [on my Forgejo instance](https://code.harton.nz/james/smokestack).
+Feel free to raise issues and open PRs on Gitlab.

 ## License

 This software is licensed under the terms of the